Public Safety Canada Code of Conduct

 We are expected to protect ourselves and others by refraining from operating an official vehicle when under the influence of alcohol or drugs, or if performance is impaired in any way.

-We are not permitted to smoke in any indoor or enclosed space under the control of Public Safety Canada.
-The exception is the elder’s room, or any other similarly designated rooms, where the use of sacred plants is deemed acceptable for ceremonial purposes.
+We are not permitted to smoke or vape in any indoor or enclosed space under the control of Public Safety Canada.
+The exception is the elder's room, or any other similarly designated rooms, where the use of sacred plants is deemed acceptable for ceremonial purposes.

 We should exercise goodwill and respect by refraining from smoking near building entrances and air intake ducts and observing applicable local laws, bylaws, or restrictions imposed by building owners on smoking in the workplace or in public spaces.